 Matthew Salenger etched 54 phrases in a circular piece of steel, building Arizona's Sept.
 11 memorial one story at a time.
 He wanted everyone's story to be told.

 Phrases like "10:28 a.m.
 WTC North Tower Collapses" stated undisputed facts.
 Then there was "Must Bomb Back" and its polar opposite: "You Don't Win Battles of Terrorism With More Battles."
-Gary Bird, a businessman and Arizona's sole victim of the Sept.
-11, 2001 terror attacks, was listed.
+Gary Bird, a businessman and Arizona's sole Sept.
+11 victim, was listed.
 So was a Sikh who was killed in a hate crime outside Phoenix, four days later.

 Salenger thought that all of those thoughts could coexist peacefully on a public memorial.
 He was wrong.